ExtendRealityLtd/VRTK/CONTRIBUTING.md

   * refactor: A code change that neither fixes a bug or adds a feature
   * perf: A code change that improves performance
   * test: Adding missing tests
-  * chore: Changes to the build process or auxiliary tools an libraries such as documentation generation
+  * chore: Changes to the build process or auxiliary tools or libraries such as documentation generation

 ### Scope